-The following is a list of Hardanger fiddle teachers, performers and spelemannslag (fiddling groups) interested in coming into contact with potential students, fellow musicians, workshop and concert organizers, dance groups, and others.
+The following is a list of Hardanger fiddle teachers, performers and Hardanger fiddle groups (spelemannslag) who are interested in coming into contact with potential students, fellow musicians, workshop and concert organizers, dance groups, and others.
 The players listed are HFAA members variously experienced in teaching, performing, and playing for dance, among many other things.
 The list is for public use, with the intention of providing a resource with which to contact players and groups who are interested in sharing their music and their experience.

 If you are an HFAA member interested in being included

 on this list, please contact us at firstname.lastname@example.org.
 To join the HFAA, visit

 The Fykerud'n Spelemannslag (named after Lars Fykerud) is a group of Hardanger fiddlers.
 Practice is every other Thursday from 7 to 9 PM and alternate beginner and advanced sessions.
 The group performs occasionally in the greater Madison area.